 By 2050, the chemical industry should operate in a climate neutral fashion, which means phasing-out fossil oil, gas and coal.
 Therefore alternative carbon sources and renewable energy have to be utilized in order to replace fossil reserves.
 The Stuttgart Research Initiative CHEM|ampere will elaborate on the concept of such a future chemical factory, both from a fundamental and application-oriented standpoint.
 The University of Stuttgart, German Aerospace Center (DLR), the Center for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW) and the Fraunhofer Institute for Interfacial Engineering and Biotechnology (IGB) are involved in the initiative.

-The concept of the new Stuttgart Research Initiative is based on the use of electricity from renewable sources, such as wind and solar, to activate the aforementioned ubiquitous non-fossil raw materials CO2, H2O, O2, and N2.
+The concept is based on the use of electricity from renewable sources, such as wind and solar, to activate the aforementioned ubiquitous non-fossil raw materials CO2, H2O, O2, and N2.
 The research initiative focuses on three electrical production technologies: Plasma Technology, Electrolytic Processes and Electrically Heated Reactors.

 Contact: Prof. Elias Klemm, Institute of Technical Chemistry,